cmintert/Abyssal/README.md

   - Properties include position, spectral class, luminosity, and mass
   - Hosts a planetary system
   - Methods for coordinate conversion and habitable zone calculation

+- **SmallBody**
+  - Base class for planets and asteroid belts
+  - Handles common properties like orbit and name

 - **Planet**
   - Simulates planets with realistic properties